Buying and Renovating Townhouse Apartments

 Many townhouses are on lots much larger than the current building footprint.
 For example, brownstones are often on 100-foot lots, but the building itself may only be 20’ x 35’.
 Chris explains that these properties can often be built back with extensions ranging from ten to 30 feet long, depending on the floor area ratio (FAR).
 The FAR is determined by the zoning designation, and in New York City, the Zoning Resolution designates ten residential districts.
 For example, a lot that is 20’ x 100’ in an R7-2 zone that has a FAR of 3.44 allows you to put up a 6,880-square-foot building.

 You may also be able to expand vertically.
 This is almost always a given, Chris says, although you may be constrained by landmark preservation requirements (see below).
 Similarly, you should explore excavation possibilities for creating a cellar.
 While below-grade space is not counted in the square footage, it is often useful to add space below for mechanicals or storage, even if it is not livable.
 By storing these elements underground, you can free up space above grade to maximize your living space and/or rental income potential.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 (Above) Marsha and Adam’s townhouse renovation